 September 2019, January 2020, September 2020, January 2021

 September start: 12 months without placement or 24 months with a 12-month placement; January start: 18 months without placement or 30 months with a 12-month placement.
 Part-time – 24 months

 A Bachelors Honours degree with 2:2 in any subject, or equivalent

 International entry requirements:

-If English is not your first language you'll need IELTS 6.5 (Academic) or above.
+IELTS (Academic) 6.5 with minimum 6.0 in each component.
 For more information check out our full entry requirements.